discourse/message_bus/README.md

 ### A Distributed Cache

-MessageBus ships with an optional DistributedCache object you can use to synchronize a cache between processes.
-It allows you a simple and efficient way of synchronizing a cache between processes.
+MessageBus ships with an optional `DistributedCache` API which provides a simple and efficient way of synchronizing a cache between processes, based on the core of message_bus:

 ```ruby
 require 'message_bus/distributed_cache'